 Statement by RBA’s Michele Bullock:

-Some further tightening of monetary policy may be required to ensure that inflation returns to target in a reasonable timeframe, but that will continue to depend upon the data and the evolving assessment of risks.
-In making its decisions, the Board will continue to pay close attention to developments in the global economy, trends in household spending, and the outlook for inflation and the labour market.
+While recent data indicate that inflation is easing, it remains high.
+The Board expects that it will be some time yet before inflation is sustainably in the target range.
+The path of interest rates that will best ensure that inflation returns to target in a reasonable timeframe will depend upon the data and the evolving assessment of risks, and a further increase in interest rates cannot be ruled out.
+The Board will continue to pay close attention to developments in the global economy, trends in domestic demand, and the outlook for inflation and the labour market.
 The Board remains resolute in its determination to return inflation to target and will do what is necessary to achieve that outcome.

 Need help with your finances or want to discuss how interest rate changes could affect your situation?
 We’re as close as your phone – call 08 8451 1500

 Sam, Matt & Team

 >> See all of our best home loan rates here + a lot more…